ODDSSEEKER PRIVACY AND COOKIES POLICY

 At OddsSeeker (“OddsSeeker", "we", "us"), we process personal data about our customers and visitors on our websites ("you").
 We make efforts to handle your personal data with care, keep it secure, and comply with data protection laws.

 OddsSeeker.com (“Website“) is engaged in lead generation online and content publishing regarding igaming & sports betting information and services.
-OddsSeeker has its headquarters in Michigan, USA, and corporate mailing address as follows;
+OddsSeeker has its headquarters in Michigan, USA, and its corporate mailing address is as follows;

 2093 PHILADELPHIA PIKE #2021